nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Introduction: TAB Is More Than an App

 There used to be a time for private 1-to-1 home tutors when administrative work meant opening up multiple apps and switching between them.
 It meant losing track of things because of a messy, decentralised workflow.
 However, this guide to using TAB will show you how to make the most of this all-in-one app, so you can say goodbye to all your other apps.

 TAB enables you to keep track of your student and lesson information, schedule, and tuition fees – everything a private 1-to-1 home tutor needs – without needing to lift your hands off the keyboard.
 TAB is a Command-line Interface (CLI) app, meaning that you tell TAB what to do using commands in the form of lines of texts.

 If you can type fast, the CLI will enable you to accomplish your tasks much faster.
-For a new user, it can be difficult to become familiar with all the commands and options available, compared to using forms and drop-down menus, but worry not as TAB has in-app help and suggestions to guide you along, and this guide will get you started and speeding through your administrative tasks in no time.
+For a new user, the commands will take some getting used to, compared to using forms and drop-down menus, but worry not as TAB has in-app help and suggestions to guide you along, and this guide will get you started and speeding through your administrative tasks in no time.

 --------------------------------------------------------------------------------------------------------------------

-## About This Guide
+## How to Read This Guide

 This user guide is intended for any user and contains everything you need to know to make the best use out of TAB.
 If this is your first-time using TAB, we recommend reading this User Guide in order.

 If there are any terms used in this user guide which you are unfamiliar with, their definitions may be found in the [Glossary](#glossary).

 **Navigation**

-In the [Table of Contents](#toc), each item listed is a link which you can click on to go directly to that section in the guide.
-At the end of every section, there will be a link which says [back to table of contents](#toc) which you can click on to return to the Table of Contents.
+You can click on the [Table of Contents](#toc) to get to the information relevant to you.
+To help you with this, there is a [back to table of contents](#toc) link at the end of every major section.

+There will also be links in relevant places to help you navigate the document

 **Conventions Used**